PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 conversion was run.
 The fixed active quick set therefore has zero newly confirmed semantic regressions: 42 passes and six preserved known non-passes, all with zero SWAP.

+## Attention Gather/Transpose/Reshape cleanup: measured no-change decision

+The raw `_optimize_attention_gather_transpose_reshape_cleanup_chains` helper was instrumented at every unchanged production invocation before any source change.
+The same fourteen short Tier 0-4 representatives used by the adjacent reshape checkpoints all converted sequentially, exited 0 in 1.870-8.709 seconds, and recorded `peak_swap_kib=0`.
+Every Pattern A and Pattern B rewrite count was zero.

+A read-only ONNX scan then inspected all 381 active managed Tier 0-4 models.
+It found eleven graphs with the loose `Gather -> Transpose/Gather -> Reshape` topology, but zero candidates satisfying the helper's complete axis, zero index, permutation, static shape, and reshape-target contract at the ONNX boundary.
+The scan itself used no SWAP.
+The already bounded RF-DETR representative was converted because preceding layout passes could still have created the target contract; it exited 0 in 11.473 seconds with zero rewrites and SWAP 0.
+The closest attention-specific topology candidate, `mod_dn_dab_detr.onnx`, likewise exited 0 in 20.116 seconds with zero rewrites and SWAP 0.
+The known approximately 267-second `new_encoder.onnx` path was not run, consistent with the timeout/short-validation policy.

+The raw helper still contains an unbounded rewrite loop, repeated whole-graph consumer-map construction, raw constant mutation/copy-on-write, direct list deletion, and no shared graph-index or Session layout-state contract.
+Those are real architectural liabilities, but the current corpus provides no real owner from which artifact, lineage, and accuracy behavior can be frozen.
+Removing the helper would discard an existing compatibility feature, while a synthetic-only indexed replacement would not establish production ownership.
+Accordingly no source or test behavior is changed.
+Revisit it only when a non-zero production model or public compatibility fixture exists.
+The next evidence-first raw helper is `_optimize_attention_preproj_reshape_to_batchmatmul_ranklift_chains`; the intervening axis-0 singleton Gather rewrite is already delegated to its pass module.

+## Attention pre-projection rank lift: measured no-change decision

+The raw
+`_optimize_attention_preproj_reshape_to_batchmatmul_ranklift_chains` helper was
+then instrumented at every unchanged production invocation.
+All fourteen short Tier 0-4 representatives again exited 0 sequentially in 1.916-8.677 seconds, with zero rewrites and `peak_swap_kib=0`.
+Several models retained loose Reshape-to-BatchMatMul candidates, confirming that the instrumentation observed the intended boundary rather than an empty operator class, but none satisfied the complete fan-out, binary, and tail-reshape contract.

+A read-only scan of all 381 active Tier 0-4 ONNX graphs found 69 models with a loose Reshape-to-MatMul fan-out and zero exact static contracts.
+It recorded no SWAP.
+Two attention-specific DAB-DETR candidates were nevertheless converted because preceding layout passes could create the ModelIR-only rank contract.
+`mod_dn_dab_detr.onnx` exited 0 in 26.006 seconds and
+`dn_dab_detr_480x480_div.onnx` exited 0 in 11.822 seconds; both recorded zero
+rewrites at all four invocations and zero SWAP.
+The larger Tier 4 sibling was not run because no smaller variant established ownership.

+This helper also retains an unbounded rewrite loop, repeated whole-graph map construction, direct list deletion, in-place metadata changes across all fan-out branches, and no GraphIndex/LayoutState transaction.
+With no real non-zero owner, there is no defensible production digest or accuracy baseline for an indexed extraction.
+The compatibility implementation therefore remains unchanged and is not replaced by synthetic-only logic.
+The next raw helper in the ordered recovery prefix is `_optimize_transpose_pre_unary_squeeze_transpose_suffix_nhwc_chains`; the two window transforms between them are already indexed pass-module delegates.

+## Pre-unary Squeeze suffix checkpoint: pre-change record

+Before changing source, the raw `_optimize_transpose_pre_unary_squeeze_transpose_suffix_nhwc_chains` helper was instrumented at every unchanged production invocation.
+The fourteen short Tier 0-4 representatives all exited 0 sequentially in 1.946-8.866 seconds, with zero rewrites, no timeout, and SWAP 0.
+A read-only scan of all 381 active Tier 0-4 graphs found ten loose
+`Transpose -> unary/Swish -> Squeeze -> Transpose` topologies and zero exact
+contracts at the ONNX boundary; the scan used no SWAP.

+The smallest loose candidate, Tier 1 `inference_ops15.onnx` (191 ONNX nodes), was then converted because preceding layout passes can establish the physical shape contract.
+It exited 0 in 2.526 seconds with invocation counts `1, 0, 0` and `peak_swap_kib=0`.
+The sole rewrite is the exact Swish family:

+`[1,1,40,64] -> Transpose[0,3,1,2] -> [1,64,1,40] ->
+Logistic/Mul -> Squeeze(axis=2) -> [1,64,40] ->
+Transpose[0,2,1] -> [1,40,64]`.

+Both permutation constants are typed INT32 vectors, all data tensors are FLOAT32 with fixed equal signatures, per-tensor quantization is absent, every observed layout is UNKNOWN, and the data edges have the expected exclusive Swish/Squeeze/post consumers.
+The fixed pre-extraction artifacts are:

+- float32: `3ce4af63727dd927666f09bb51555ccfd60e1cf01b4ba7fc674170e8277b9a96`;
+- float16: `ee97304641e2b1330bbbe1f1472fc32a4a4d41d4bdb08a3e660da64b5204ce47`;
+- correspondence: `a50f21319df0380165e8fee2c47f679ccb1682eee965fbd3b0f05ad02cc3d276`.

+The managed baseline maximum absolute error is `3.0994415283203125e-06`.
+No regression prompted this extraction.
+The proven raw owner nevertheless uses an unbounded full-Squeeze scan, rebuilds both producer and consumer maps after each rewrite, mutates operator inputs, options, outputs, and tensor metadata without an immutable revalidation transaction, deletes operators directly, and does not reconcile the shared GraphIndex or Session `LayoutState`.
+The safe extraction scope is only the exact static Swish/axis-2 family above with typed permutations, complete shape/signature/dtype/quantization/layout contracts, graph boundaries, exclusive slots, deterministic bounds, and stale-plan rejection.
+Plain unary, axis-3, dynamic, shared/relaxed constants, and every strict reject must remain on the existing compatibility fallback.

+## Pre-unary Squeeze suffix checkpoint: completed extraction

+The strict production family above is now owned by the bounded indexed pass `pre_unary_squeeze_suffix_layout.py`.
+It dispatches indexed Mul candidates and requires the exact typed permutations, static views and signatures, dtype/per-tensor quantization, graph boundaries, operator order, exclusive consumer slots, and Session layout contract measured before the change.
+Each candidate is captured as an immutable tensor/operator plan and fully resolved again immediately before apply.
+Input/output mutations and pre/post Transpose removal update one `ModelIRGraphIndex` differentially, and layout metadata is updated together with `LayoutState`.
+Malformed Squeeze axes are a strict no-op rather than an exception.
+The pass has an explicit rewrite bound and contains no pruning, whole-graph producer/consumer-map rebuild, or unbounded loop.

+The existing wrapper still runs the unchanged raw compatibility fallback and performs the sole historical prune.
+Plain unary, axis-3 Squeeze, dynamic signature, and every relaxed candidate therefore retain the old behavior.
+The production call now passes the Session layout state, and stale layout entries removed by the one prune are reconciled at that boundary.

+Post-change `inference_ops15.onnx` conversion exited 0 in 2.510 seconds.
+The
+indexed counts were `1, 0, 0`, the combined wrapper counts remained `1, 0, 0`,
+and process-tree SWAP remained zero.
+All three artifacts are byte-identical to the pre-change baseline and retain the hashes recorded above.
+A separate strictly sequential `-cotof` run exited 0 in 5.147 seconds with `evaluation_pass=true`, maximum absolute error `1.9073486328125e-06`, and process-tree SWAP zero.

+Focused and related verification completed as follows:

+- the new indexed/fallback test module plus the adjacent indexed reshape module and the complete architecture suite: 228 passed;
+- TensorFlow-blocked direct, default-direct, and direct `-cotof`: 3 passed;
+- scoped Ruff for the new owner and both touched test modules: passed;
+- full lowerer Ruff: the same ten inherited F841 findings remain and no new finding was introduced.

+No new runtime, artifact, accuracy, timeout, or SWAP failure was found in this checkpoint.
+The broader Goal remains incomplete: many raw layout helpers, op-family extraction, quantization/split/exporter coverage, and final Tier performance work remain.
+The first implementation task after resume is to inspect and characterize the next raw helper in production order, `_optimize_transpose_pre_unary_mul_add_transpose_fanout_nhwc_chains`.
+The two helpers immediately before it in the first layout pass-set are already indexed delegates.
+As always, record a real non-zero owner and the pre-change problem before editing source, use only short sequential zero-SWAP conversions, and do not issue a pull request.

+Checkpoint branch and tracked change inventory before commit:

+- branch: `fb-refactor5`;
+- `onnx2tf/tflite_builder/passes/pre_unary_squeeze_suffix_layout.py` (new
+  indexed semantic owner);
+- `onnx2tf/tflite_builder/lower_from_onnx2tf.py` (owner dispatch, Session
+  layout propagation, compatibility/prune boundary);
+- `tests/test_flatbuffer_direct_indexed_pre_unary_squeeze_suffix_layout.py`
+  (strict-owner, atomicity, determinism, fallback, and layout tests);
+- `tests/test_flatbuffer_direct_architecture.py` (bounded owner and production
+  wiring constraints);
+- `docs/flatbuffer_direct_architecture.md` and this handoff (design, evidence, test results, known issues, and resume point).